ZhiyuanLck/dnnplot/README.md

 ## Basic use

 Blocks’ placement is arranged as below.
-And you are suppose to draw blocks from left to right, down to up and back to front, which are posit directions of $x, y,$ and $z$ axes respectly.
+And you are suppose to draw blocks from left to right, down to up and back to front, which are posit directions of x, y,​ and ​z​ axes respectly.

 <p align="center">
 <img src="https://zhiyuan13-1258455953.cos.ap-chengdu.myqcloud.com/dnnplot/dnnplot_main.png" alt="Basic use"  height="250">